wagtail/wagtail/docs/topics/snippets.md

 register_snippet(MyModel, viewset=MyModelViewSet)
 ```

-For example, with the following `Member` model:
+For example, with the following `Member` model and a `MemberFilterSet` class:

 ```python
 # models.py